apache/pulsar/site2/docs/io-quickstart.md

    docker exec -it pulsar-postgres /bin/bash
    ```

-5. Login PostgreSQL with default username and password:
+5. Log in to PostgreSQL with the default username and password:

    ```bash
    psql -U postgres postgres